JOverhill/2021frontend/README.md

 This is a learning project made by following a tutorial.
-However I used zero copy-pasting, my purpose was to learn and digest as much as possible. html, css, scss or sass and javascript.
+However I used zero copy-pasting all code is written by me, my purpose was to learn and digest as much as possible. html, css, scss or sass and javascript.